AVAnnotate/documentation/pages/templates.md

 ---
 ## [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)
 This template organizes the events in a project and associates the AV files with that event.
-An “event” might be an interview, an oral history, a performance, a speech, a reading, or a conference that takes place over multiple days.
+An [`Event`](https://avannotate.github.io/documentation/pages/events/) might be an interview, an oral history, a performance, a speech, a reading, or a conference that takes place over multiple days.
 This list is not exhaustive.
 Each row in the Event template corresponds to one recording.
 If an event spans multiple recordings, additional recordings may be added to the event after the initial upload.

 **Spreadsheet Header** <br>
 **Event Label:** Descriptive title of the event. <br>
 **Event Item Type:** “Audio” or “Video” <br>
-**AV File Label:** Name for the file; create a name even if there is not an AV URL <br>
+**AV File Label:** Name for the file; create a name even if there is no AV URL <br>
 **AV File URL:**  (optional) See [AV File Formats and Support](https://avannotate.github.io/documentation/pages/av/) for more information. <br>
 **Event Description:**  (optional) <br>
 **Event Citation:**  (optional) <br>

 ---
 ## [Tag Spreadsheet Template](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?usp=sharing&ouid=112492510360958259862&rtpof=true&sd=true){:target="_blank" rel="noopener"}
-This template contains tags and tag categories used in a project.
-Tags are labels used in the interface to index, organize, and discover topics in the annotations.
+This template contains tags and tag categories used in a project. [`Tags`](https://avannotate.github.io/documentation/pages/tags/) are labels used in the interface to index, organize, and discover topics in the annotations.
 Group  can be used to organize the tags.
 For instance, tags might contain the names of speakers featured on the recording(s), which could be organized under the group “speaker.”
 Tags might also include "Transcript" and "Notes" to distinguish annotation types.
 Tags can also be used to organize concepts, themes, or features that appear across several recordings (e.g., “Shouting” as a tag and “Tone of Voice” as a group).
 Consistency with the spelling and capitalization of tags is imperative.
 Different spelling or capitalizations = different tags.

 **Note:**
 A tag can belong to multiple groups.
 For example, the tag “Zora Neale Hurston” may be found in the groups “Speaker” and “Topic” (depending on the event context) or may not be categorized as part of a group at all.